SystemBio-Sdut/Ata_TEs/README.md

-Identification and characterization of LINE and SINE retrotransposons in the African Hedgehog (Atelerix albiventris, Erinaceidae) and their association with 3D genome organization and gene expression \n
+Identification and characterization of LINE and SINE retrotransposons in the African Hedgehog (Atelerix albiventris, Erinaceidae) and their association with 3D genome organization and gene expression
-Ata.gff: gene annoation file